supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 In this task, you will validate the backup for the Contoso application WebVMs.
 You will do this by removing several image files from **WebVM1**, breaking the Contoso application.
 You will then restore the VM from backup.

 1. From the Azure portal, locate and shut down **WebVM2**.
-This forces all traffic to be served by **WebVM1**, which makes the backup/restore verification easier.
+This forces all traffic to be served by **WebVM1**, which making the backup/restore verification easier.

 2. Navigate to **WebVM1** and connect to the VM using Azure Bastion, using username `demouser@contoso.com` and password `Demo!pass123`.